alonzojp/WHX/README.md

 # About Me

 ## Introduction
-Hey, my name is Jacob Alonzo and I'm currently a senior at Whitney High School.
+Hey, my name is Jacob Alonzo and I'm currently a senior.
 Some of my hobbies include playing video games with friends and editing and recording videos.

 ### Favorite Games
 Here are some of my favorite games: